ritviksharma4/HyperSafety_Frontend/README.md

 Then, clone the Git Repository.

-### Run
+### To install all the necessary dependencies.

     flutter pub get

-To install all the necessary dependencies.
+### To run the HyperSafety App.

     flutter run --no-sound-null-safety

-To run the HyperSafety App.